NVentimiglia/Realtime.Messaging.Xamarin/README.md

 ### State

-- Tested on Xamarin.Android
+- Tested on Xamarin.Android (LG G3, Xamarin Simulator).
-- Not tested on other platforms.
-Might require some minor configuration (loading dependencies).
+- Tested on iOS (IPad Mini)
+-
+### Installation

+**From Nuget**
+Please install on all projects including each platform and the common pcl.

+- Microsoft.Bcl
+- Microsoft.Bcl.Async
+- Microsoft.Bcl.Build
+- Microsoft.Net.Http
+- rda.SocketsForPCL
+-
+**From ../libs**
+Please include on all projects including each platform and the common pcl.

+- RealtimeFramework.Messaging.dll
+- WebSocket.Portable.Core.dll

 ### Usage